Introduction - What is a Pardon?

 With the indictment of Trump campaign manager Paul Manafort, the plea deal of Trump campaign advisor George Papadopoulos, and the plea deal of former Trump National Security Advisor Michael Flynn, the pressure against Trump is building.
 The country, more and more, is curious about what did Trump know, and when did he know it.

 Not surprisingly, recent news reports state that Trump is trying to understand the extent of his presidential pardon power.
 It appears clear that he is considering how to use the presidential pardon to help his friends, and most significantly, himself.
-Accordingly, with the president’s power to pardon at the forefront of the news, it is a good time to discuss the fundamental question – What is a pardon?

 Definition of Pardon